 How did you prepare for the interview?

-Applicants commonly prepared for the interview by researching the school extensively through resources like SDN and the school's website, practicing with mock interviews, reviewing their application thoroughly, and preparing answers for common interview questions.
-Additionally, some applicants engaged in mock MMIs, pre-answered standard questions, and sought advice from current students or alumni to better understand the school's curriculum and philosophy.
+Applicants commonly prepared for interviews by researching the school through its website and SDN, practicing with mock interviews, reviewing their application thoroughly, and preparing answers for common interview questions.
+Additionally, some applicants engaged in mock MMIs, spoke with current students or professionals, and studied current healthcare topics relevant to the school.

 I read over my application more than a few times and really made sure that I could speak at great length about anything an interviewer could ask me about.
 Additionally, I researched the school quite extensively, read the student manual, and spent an hour chatting with an MS4 over the phone.